pi-top/pi-topd/README.md

 ## <a name="logging"></a> Logging

-As the pt-device-manager runs as a systemd service, it logs to the system journal.
+As the pi-topd runs as a systemd service, it logs to the system journal.
 This can be viewed using commands such as:

 <pre style="background-color: #002b36; color: #FFFFFF;">
-sudo journalctl -u pt-device-manager sudo journalctl -u pt-device-manager --no-pager sudo journalctl -u pt-device-manager -b
+sudo journalctl -u pi-topd
+sudo journalctl -u pi-topd --no-pager sudo journalctl -u pi-topd -b
 </pre>

 ## <a name="support"></a> Support